prebid/prebid.github.io/prebid-server/use-cases/pbs-sdk.md

 * `includewinners`: If set to true, Prebid Server will emit the top winning bid as `hb_pb` format.
 If set to false, Prebid Server will not supply the top bid.
 * `includebidderkeys`: If set to true, Prebid Server will emit all bidder keys as `hb_pb_BIDDERNAME` along with all other bidder specific keys.
 If false, Prebid Server will not supply any bidder specific keys.

-### The SDK Recieves Prebid Server's Response
+### The SDK Receives Prebid Server's Response

-Prebid SDK will set the publisher ad server targeting with all keys recieved from Prebid Server's response, unadultered, contained in the `ext.prebid.targeting` object.
+Prebid SDK will set the publisher ad server targeting with all keys received from Prebid Server's response, unadultered, contained in the `ext.prebid.targeting` object.

 #### Application Code Calls the Ad Server